Kiwipup/campaign/README.md

 #3.
 Run npm install command --save-dev {package you would like to install}.
 This way you can install sass, bootstrap, etc and the dev dependencies will be added to the package.json file.

 #4.
 In your .scss file add @import "../node_modules/bootstrap/scss/bootstrap"; to import bootstrap into sass.
-You can override variables
+You can override variables above the import link.
+Below the link you can override with css.